robaho/keydb/README.md

 use the dbdump and dbload utilities to save/restore databases to a single file, but just zipping up the directory works as well...

+see the related github.com/robaho/keydbr which allows remote access to a keydb instance, and allows a keydb database to be shared by multiple processes

 # TODOs